NOTE: Some of this content touches on sensitive subjects.

-I don't want your pity and I don't bear my soul of this shit for attention.
+I don't bear my soul of this shit for attention.
+I sure as hell know that there are people who had it FAR worse than I ever did.
 I do it because I want my kids, and others, to know where I came from, how I got to where I am and to understand that this world is not all unicorns and bubble gum.
+It’s about a journey to love, to love myself, to learn that I am perfect and worthy the way I am, that I deserve love and respect and that I’m a pretty damn awesome human in spite of my past.
+Your past does not define you, YOU define you and if you don’t like it - CHANGE!

 Everything is a learning experience - take it and make something good out of it.